Frequenly Asked Questions

 As inflatable mattresses cause a trip hazard we do not allow them on our sleepovers.
-We do, however, provide camping beds.
+We do, however, provide basic camp beds.

 Do we need to bring food?

-You are welcome to if you want to, however, water, a ‘midnight’ snack and a hot breakfast will be provided, so you don’t need to bring any food or drink.
+Please eat dinner before you arrive for the sleepover.
+You are welcome to bring your own snacks, however you do not need to bring additional food as water, a ‘midnight’ snack and a hot breakfast will be provided.
 Please notify us of any dietary requirements when you book.